dannythehat/jobbuddy/README.md

   - Job preferences with AI-powered generation
   - Job matching algorithm with scoring
   - Job browsing with advanced filtering
-  - **NEW**: Application management with AI generation endpoints
+  - Application management with AI generation endpoints
+  - **NEW**: Certificate management with file upload
+  - **NEW**: Enhanced application tracking with timeline
+  - **NEW**: Duplicate detection and prevention
   - Database models for all entities
   - Security middleware and error handling
 - ✅ Database schema with PostgreSQL
-  - User, CV, JobPreference, Job, Application models
+  - User, CV, JobPreference, Job, Application, Certificate models
   - Proper relationships and constraints
+  - **NEW**: Enhanced Application model with comprehensive tracking
+  - **NEW**: Certificate model with file management
 - ✅ AI Services
   - OpenAI integration for CV parsing
   - Intelligent skill extraction
   - Job preference generation from CV data
-  - **NEW**: AI-powered application content generation
+  - AI-powered application content generation
-  - **NEW**: Cover letter variations and optimization
+  - Cover letter variations and optimization
 - ✅ File Processing
   - Multer file upload middleware
   - PDF text extraction
   - File validation and security
+  - **NEW**: Certificate file upload and management
 - ✅ n8n workflow templates
   - CV parsing workflow with OpenAI integration
   - Job scraping workflow for LinkedIn